osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 Use Abstract Factory when your code needs to work with serveral families of related objects.

-Use Abstract Factory to add more families of related objects without changing your code.
+Use Abstract Factory to add more families of related objects without modifying your code.

 Use Abstract Factory to be able to decide in runtime which familly of related objects will be use.